alarionov93/maps/README.md

 2. Fix getting location
 3. Pack app into Safari container
 4. Add method to adjust center of screen to current location
+5. (!)
+Remove old route on creating new one